Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 Switching hot sauces feels risky.
 You know what you like.
 You've built meals around specific flavor profiles.
 Change means uncertainty.

 Here's the reality: sauces built from fresh vegetables deliver more flavor, not less.
-The complexity comes from multiple ingredients working together rather than from salt intensity.
+The depth and complexity come from multiple ingredients working together rather than from salt intensity.
 What feels like "less flavor" initially is actually "different flavor"—and within a week or two, your palate adjusts to recognize the depth you were missing.

 Think of it like switching from instant coffee to fresh-roasted.
 The first cup might taste "weak" because you're expecting bitterness to equal strength.
 Once your expectations recalibrate, you realize the original version was masking poor quality with intensity.